luxonis/depthai-hardware/DM1097_DepthAI_Compute_Module_4/README.md

 * `Mechanical` contains models of mounts, enclosures, and other mechanical parts

 # Key features
-* Support for on-board stereo and RGB camera modules
+* Support for onboard stereo and RGB camera modules
 * Interface for Luxnois DepthAI SoM
 * Interface for Raspberry PI CM4/CM4 Lite
 * USB2 interface between CM4 and DepthAI SoM